-- 10.8 Reducing energy consumption featured strongly in the engagement with support extended to solar panels on all refurbished or re-developed buildings as well as consideration for district heating and ground and air source heat pumps. - 10.9 This policy aims to match the ambitions of the Paris Agreement and mitigate climate change.
+- This policy aims to match the ambitions of the Paris Agreement and mitigate climate change.
 It encourages zero air emissions locally, energy efficiency and on-site and off-site renewable energy use excluding fossil fuel or nuclear energy sources.
 'Good Energy', for example, offers 100% renewable electricity today.
-KBR36 prioritises action on new development and more sustainable refurbishments in order to maximise the opportunities and minimise the long term costs of reducing greenhouse gas and air pollutant emissions throughout the Area.
+KBR35 prioritises action on new development and more sustainable refurbishments in order to maximise the opportunities and minimise the long term costs of reducing greenhouse gas and air pollutant emissions throughout the Area.
 This approach recognises the possibility that all buildings in the Area may need to achieve or approach zero emissions to air, locally and at its energy source, by the end of the Plan period in order to mitigate climate change.
-This policy also supports the community's vision and objectives to be an exemplar in sustainable city living. - 10.10 As an example, Imperial College London published research into its energy use in 2016, revealing that only 10% of its energy stems from renewables.
+This policy also supports the community's vision and objectives to be an exemplar in sustainable city living. - As an example, Imperial College London published research into its energy use in 2016, revealing that only 10% of its energy stems from renewables.
 It is actively looking into ways to improve this, lessons from which will be helpful in rolling out this policy more widely.
-A key consideration should be the need to address air emissions holistically i.e. not reduce greenhouse gas emissions at the expense of air quality or vice versa. - 10.11 Clause D of the policy states 'If renewable energy cannot reasonably be used, then gas boilers achieving the lowest dry NOx emissions (measured at 0% excess O2) should be selected'.
-A selective review of boiler/water heaters with their stated NOx rating was undertaken to establish what ratings are possible.
-This study revealed that heaters emitting below 30mg/kWh are available.
-Larger buildings, with greater heating and water needs, may require larger units. - 10.12 This policy supports and is complementary to KBR35 and conforms to London Plan Policy 5.7 (Renewable energy); and Westminster City Plan Policies S28 (Design) and S40 (Renewable energy).
+A key consideration should be the need to address air emissions holistically i.e. not reduce greenhouse gas emissions at the expense of air quality or vice versa. - 10.10 Clause C of the policy states 'If renewable energy cannot reasonably be used, then gas boilers achieving the lowest dry NO_x emissions (measured at 0% excess O_2) should be selected'.
+A selective review of boiler/water heaters with their stated NO_x rating was undertaken to establish what ratings are possible.
+This study revealed that heaters emitting below 30 mg/kWh are available.
+Larger buildings, with greater heating and water needs, may require larger units. - 10.11 There is evidence that developers would prefer to use electricity rather than boilers or combined heat and power units using fossil fuels to address their full energy needs.
+One developer told the Forum that its planning application had only included gas units in order to maximise sustainability points which perversely reward developers for installing decentralised power generation even in the most polluted places far exceeding limit values.
+Policy KBR35 seeks to address this matter by supporting energy efficiency and electricity use and offsetting the incentive to install decentralised fossil fuel units. - 10.12 This policy supports and is complementary to KBR34 and conforms to London Plan Policy 5.7 (Renewable energy); and Westminster City Plan Policies S28 (Design) and S40 (Renewable energy).